numba/numba/docs/source/reference/compilation.rst

      ``"void(int32, double)"``.
 All type names used in the string are assumed to be defined in the ``numba.types`` module.

-   *nopython* and *nojit* are boolean flags.  *locals* is a mapping of local variable names to :ref:`numba-types`.
+   *nopython* and *nogil* are boolean flags.  *locals* is a mapping of local variable names to :ref:`numba-types`.

    This decorator has several modes of operation:

-   * If one more *signature* is given, a specialization is compiled for each signature.
-Calling the decorated function will then try to choose the best matching signature, and raise a :class:`TypeError` if no appropriate conversion is available for the funciton arguments.
+   * If one or more signatures are given in *signature*, a specialization is compiled for each of them.
+Calling the decorated function will then try to choose the best matching signature, and raise a :class:`TypeError` if no appropriate conversion is available for the function arguments.
 If converting succeeds, the compiled machine code is executed with the converted arguments and the return value is converted back according to the signature.

    * If no *signature* is given, the decorated function implements lazy compilation.
 Each call to the decorated function will try to